rachelgu1/darwin-dcsa.github.io/content/facilities.md

 The music society owns a wide range of equipment available for use by any Darwinian.
 These are stored in the Darwin College Bar Cellar.
 In there we have a drum kit, PA system, amps, a guitar, a bass, music stands - all sorts of goodies that we want you to make use of.
 If you think we’re missing something, we have money to buy stuff too!</p>

 <p align="justify">
-The college also has the Common Room for use as a rehearsal space.
-We have a blanket booking on Sundays, 12-7pm.
-If you would like to reserve a time-slot, get in touch with the committee, or come to a Jam (Weds 7-9pm).</p>
+The college also has the Bar Area for use as a rehearsal space.
+If you would like to reserve a time-slot, this can be done so <a href="https://booking.dar.cam.ac.uk/Web/schedule.php?sid=2">here</a>.
+For reasons of safety, individual access to the cellar is not permitted, instead bring a friend!
+Please note that bookings should be made outside of bar opening times.
+Any questions, please get in touch with the DCMS committee.</p>

 <p align="justify">
 Finally we have 4 different pianos throughout the college.
 Please refer to the table below for info on where to find them and how/if to book.
 (Note: Keys for the rooms may be obtained from the Porters’ Lodge and must be returned before 11.30pm.)